Yusuprozimemet/TyporaX/README.md

 ## Why TyporaX?

 Because I used to use Typora and I liked it very much.
 I usually use it to write simple lab notes with plenty of photos.
-It is an amazing experience.
+It has been an amazing experience.
 Although Typora helped me a lot, I always wanted Typora to have a Grammarly function to correct my English.
 So here I am.
 I added some Typora-like sidebar where I can see files and look for files based on the keywords that I insert.
 On top of that, I additionally added Uyghur and Chinese languages to the editor site.

 <img src="Screenshot_2345.png" alt="Image" style="width:80%;">